FAQs

 With Flywire, you’ll enjoy:

 Visit rp.flywire.com to learn more or make your payment.
-For step-by-step help, please click here for the detailed payer guide.
+For step-by-step guide, please click here for the detailed payer guide.

 Commonly asked questions regarding eGIRO